sloan58/redis-celery/README.md

     return result
 ```

-In one terminal, run this Celery worker using `celery -A my_app_tasks worker --loglevel=INFO`
+In one terminal, run the Celery worker using `celery -A tasks worker --loglevel=INFO`

 In another terminal, run the backend ui, use `celery -A tasks flower --port=5555`